cmnhospitals/az-keyvault-php/README.md

 Navigate to the `Configuration` blade for the app service in the Azure Portal.
 Add `PHP_INI_SCAN_DIR = /usr/local/etc/php/conf.d:/home/site/ini` in the `Application setting` tab and `/home/site/wwwroot/startup.sh` to the `Startup Command` in the `General settings` tab.

 This will install APCU and allow PHP to discover and use it.

+## Wordpress Secret Version
+The secret cache can be invalidated by going to the `Configuration` blade for the app service.
+Navigate to the `Application setting` tab and add `WORDPRESS_SECRET_VERSION` as a config property and set the value to any string.
+Any time that value is modified the cache will be invalidated and the secrets will be re-fetched from the API.
+This isn't required and if left off, the cache will still work and expires every 30 days.

 ## Planned features
 - Accessing certificates